soehlert/plex_lastfm_now_playing/README.md

 2. You need to click that link and accept the application in last.fm.
 3. Once you've done that, go back to this site and it will ask you for your last.fm username; submit.
-4. (This part is invisible to you - it happens behind the scenes) Once you complete that, it grabs a session key and stores it for you in a .env file in the volume specified in your docker compose file or in the path `$currentWorkingDirectory/lastfm-data/.env`
+4. (This part is invisible to you - it happens behind the scenes) Once you complete that, it grabs a session key and stores it for you in a .env file in the volume specified in your docker compose file or in the path `$currentWorkingDirectory/lastfm-data/.env` NOTE: This file must be writeable on the host from Docker or your user running via systemd.

 5. From now on (even after restarts), it will use your session key to authenticate you in a way that allows you to scrobble (the API_KEY and API_SECRET alone will not give you write permissions)